aarong/feedme-server-core/README.md

 - `actionResponse.failure(errorCode, errorData)`

-  Indicates that the action request was rejected or failed.
-A failure response is passed to the client, or to the `server.action()` callback for deemed actions.
-Any revelations are discarded.
+  Returns an `ActionResponse` message to the client indicating failure.

+  If the client has disconnected or the server has stopped, then the method will do nothing but will return successfully.

   Arguments:

   1. `errorCode` (string) describes the failure.

-  2. `errorData` (optional object) may provide additional details, which will be returned to the called.
+  2. `errorData` (optional Object) may provide additional details, which are transmitted to the client.
+Must be JSON-expressible.

   Errors thrown: